UnionOfRAD/manual/jp/01_getting_started/01_installation.md

 	Your identification has been saved in /Users/lithium/.ssh/id_rsa.
 	Your public key has been saved in /Users/lithium/.ssh/id_rsa.pub.

-Once the public key has been created, copy and paste it's contents into the `Ssh Keys` section of your account settings at dev.lithify.me.
+Once the public key has been created, copy and paste it's contents into the `Ssh Keys` section of your account settings at dev.li3.me.

 Now that your key has been set up, clone yourself a copy of Li3 inside of your web server's document root:

 	$ cd /path/to/docroot
-	$ git clone code@dev.lithify.me:lithium.git
+	$ git clone code@dev.li3.me:lithium.git

 	Initialize lithium/.git
 	Initialized empty Git repository in /path/to/docroot/lithium/.git/